 -- DAMAGES --

-When crows are flocking, hundreds of noisy pest birds take over trees or buildings, creating tremendous amounts of noise and harassing both people and animals.
-Other crow problems occur such as their feces which can lead to structural damage.
-The uric acid in the droppings can eat away at stone, metal and masonry.
+When crows are flocking, hundreds of noisy pest birds take over trees or buildings, creating tremendous amounts of noise while harassing both people and animals.
+Another crow problem is their droppings which can lead to structural damage.
+The uric acid in the excrement can eat away at stone, metal and masonry.
 The bacteria, fungal agents and parasites in crow feces is a very serious health risk.
-Crows are a agricultural problem because they love corn and most other crops.
+Crows are an agricultural problem because they love corn and most other crops.
 This includes newly planted seeds when they begin to sprout.
-Crows are scavengers and eat a wide variety of things such as insects, frogs, lizards, eggs, mice any injured animal or carcasses of a dead animal.
+Crows are scavengers and eat a wide variety of things such as insects, frogs, lizards, eggs, mice and any injured animal or carcass of a dead animal.
 It's also been reported by some of our customers that crows will pull garlic bulbs out of the ground not to eat but to look for insects under the bulb.
 These highly intelligent birds are very social and the flock is in constant communication with each other.
 Crows will gather in massive feeding flocks during certain seasons of the year.
-They will join with other flocks to form enormous roosts that can cause serious damages to property.
+They will join with other flocks to form enormous roosts that can cause serious damage to property.

 -- DANGERS --

 After the 1994 Northridge California earthquake, thousands of people had come down with flu-like respiratory ailments.
 It was called "Valley Fever" and was from breathing in dust debris.
 This debris was filled with histoplasmosis spores and fungal agents.
 These agents are found in bird droppings.
 The bird droppings promote their growth.
 Several thousand people a year become infected, with the vast majority of them displaying flu-like symptoms.
 Some however, display serious symptoms causing death or long hospitalization.